-This old fashioned Gluten Free Rhubarb Bread recipe is so moist!
-It's made with sour cream and baked with a cinnamon streusel layer.
+This old fashioned Gluten Free Rhubarb Bread is moist and flavorful!
+It's made with sour cream and baked with a layer of cinnamon streusel.

 My recipe for Rhubarb Bread was first published on Sunday Supper Movement where I am a contributor.